 Other cruise line private islands offer beaches, bars, and cabanas, sure, but what’s really different about Harvest Caye is its wildlife conservation center.
 Belizean Tony Garel serves as chief naturalist and gives talks about the native flora and fauna, including a couple of boa constrictors he has on hand.
 What Garel says are the country’s largest aviaries house toucans (the national bird) and endangered scarlet macaws that are part of a breed-to-release program.
 One of the most delightful aspects is a stroll through the butterfly garden, bursting with blue morphos.

+Another way this private island is different from most of those operated by cruise lines?
+It provides a gateway to the mainland.
+Those who opt to explore mainland Belize can hop into a large catamaran for a ride to Malacate.
+From there, excursions leave to the Mayan ruins of Nim Li Punit, a ceremonial site with temples, a ball court, observatory, and a small museum.
+Other excursions traverse an estuary rich with birds and manatees, go to the foot of the mountains for rain forest river tubing, or offer rafting on Class 1 (the gentlest) rapids.
 The parent company of Norwegian Cruise Line developed Harvest Caye, and ships on NCL’s western Caribbean itineraries from Miami, Tampa, and New Orleans visit.
 The ships of NCL’s sister lines, Oceania Cruises and Regent Seven Seas Cruises, will also call occasionally, and Harvest Caye is going to be open, selectively, to other lines.
 Several are already seeking reservations.